LocalizedError, RecoverableError, CustomNSError

 Note also how pattern matching is used

-constant to the associated value
+to bind the number constant to the associated value

 only when it’s necessary.